-My Top 10 of do’s and don’ts when using taxi’s in Istanbul.
-Based on my own experiences and those of many tourists I have met.
+Here are my do’s and don’ts when using taxi’s in Istanbul.
+Based on my own experiences and those of tourists who send me their experiences on my site.

-2. All taxi’s have meters.
-The meter starts standard at 2.70 Turkish Lira (TL).
-Watch the meter, because some drivers try to manipulate the meter.
+1. All taxi’s have meters.
+The meter starts standard at 2.95 Turkish Lira (TL).